BrnCPrz/python/README.md

-# python
+# Python
-Various Python scripts
+A variaty of Python scripts